 I was having a conversation a while back with a senior pastor and his new executive pastor on several topics.
 One of the questions they asked me was, “What was your first year in the role like?
 What should we be doing?”

 Having joined the staff almost 17 years ago, it was fun to reflect on how my first year went.
 I thought I would share my response …

-First of all, my decision to become an executive pastor, serving with Brian Jones, our Senior and Founding Pastor, was made over a four-year period.
+First of all, my decision to become an executive pastor, serving with Brian Jones, our Senior and Founding Pastor, was made over four years.
 Brian and I started having breakfast together almost from the beginning, as I served (eventually leading) the tech team in the Arts ministry area.
 Little did I know, as we became friends, he was thinking about the next few years and how the church would need a business leader (such as myself?) to take on this role.

 When I took the job in April of 2004, two major things happened almost immediately: